-Scmbug helps you establish a software change management process.
-It ties what changed with why it changed.
+Scmbug helps write software in a disciplined way.
+It ties what changed in the software source code with why it changed.

 The latest version 0.26.22 is available here, there is a user manual [HTML single] [HTML multiple] [PDF], and an issue-tracker .